 Because Web3 doesn’t yet exist, it is difficult to say how exactly it will impact or change areas with legal implications, like estate planning.
 If Web3 enables blockchain-based estate plans, personal smart contracts can be executed without a middleman upon a trigger event, such as death of the estate holder.
 Without a middleman, these contracts would be executed without going through probate court.
 Although this may be less costly for both the legal system and an estate and its beneficiaries, a good estate planning attorney with experience in new technologies and cryptocurrency assets will be needed to help structure these contracts and determine their tax implications.

 We may be decades away from seeing a functioning version of Web3.
 In the meantime, experienced Houston estate planning attorneys can ensure your digital assets are well protected.
 They can also help analyze the Texas Revised Uniform Fiduciary Access to Digital Assets Act (“RUFADAA”) and its impact on your estate.
 For more traditional assets, an estate planning attorney can help plan for probate court.

 Web3 or Not, Call a Texas Estate Planning Attorney

 If you have estate planning concerns, whether with traditional assets or complex cryptocurrencies, the Houston estate planning attorneys at McCulloch Miller, PLLC can help.
 Our lawyers consider all factors in helping clients navigate a wide range of estate planning concerns, including the impact of new technologies.
 In addition to Houston estate planning, McCulloch Miller, PLLC handles a wide range of long-term planning concerns.
-Contact our office at 713-936-9073 to schedule a free initial consultation with an attorney on our team.
+Contact our office at 713-936-9073 to schedule an initial consultation with an attorney on our team.